nandanaap/face-recognition-system/README.md

 Data Augmentation: Enhances the training dataset with various transformations to improve model accuracy.
 Real-Time Recognition: Recognizes faces from a live video feed via a webcam.
 Requirements
+data is trained then tested with confidence of 75%